vibansal/med263/practical_week10.md

 ```Shell
 grep KMT2D DATA/GTEx_Analysis_v6p_RNA-seq_RNA-SeQCv1.1.8_gene_median_rpkm.gct
 ```
 KMT2D is expressed at a high level across virtually all tissues which is consistent with the multi-organ phenotype associated with Kabuki syndrome.
-A visual plot of the RPKM values can be seen at http://gtexportal.org/home/gene/KMT2D
+A visual plot of the RPKM values can be seen at http://gtexportal.org/home/gene/KMT2D or [here](DATA/kmt2d_exp.png)